Apply carry forward losses against an entity’s profit

 - The template is saved as ready for use

-In your client organization, create and post a manual journal to offset the prior year losses against the current year earnings as follows:
+- In your client organisation, create and post a manual journal to offset the prior year losses against the current year earnings as follows:

 - Narration - describe the reason for the journal